CheshireCaat/browser-with-fingerprints/README.md

 const { readFile, writeFile } = require('fs/promises');
 const { plugin } = require('browser-with-fingerprints');

-// Set the service key for the plugin.
+// Set the service key for the plugin (you can buy it here https://bablosoft.com/directbuy/FingerprintSwitcher/2).
 // Leave an empty string to use the free version. plugin.setServiceKey('');